 Regardless of the apparent strife within the Freecycle ranks, the movement is still going strong.
 It plans to expand its operation until it has a presence in every town in every country in the world.
 Future plans include local education programs to teach people about recycling and waste reduction, and part of the WM grant money will be used to leave Yahoo!
 Groups and set up independent Web sites that allow for new organization techniques and search tools.
 The goal is to ease the burden on local moderators and allow for more automation and organization in the gifting process.

-For more information on the Freecycle Network and related topics, check out the links on the next page.
+For more information on the Freecycle Network and related topics, check out the links below.

 Related HowStuffWorks Articles